The twist-three distribution $e^q(x,k_\perp)$ in a light-front model: Introduction

-Twist-three TMDs have been calculated in various models: the MIT bag model~\cite{Jaffe:1991ra,Signal:1996ct,Avakian:2010br,Lorce:2014hxa}, diquark spectator models~\cite{Jakob:1997wg,Lu:2012gu,Mao:2013waa,Mao:2014aoa}, instanton models of QCD vacuum~\cite{Balla:1997hf,Dressler:1999hc}, chiral quark soliton models~\cite{Schweitzer:2003uy,Wakamatsu:2007nc,Wakamatsu:2003uu,Ohnishi:2003mf,Cebulla:2007ej} and perturbative light-cone Hamiltonian approaches with a quark target~\cite{Burkardt:2001iy,Kundu:2001pk,Mukherjee:2009uy}.
-Although quark models do not have explicit gluon degrees of freedom, they describe interacting quarks and can generate non-vanishing tilde terms~\cite{Lorce:2014hxa,Lorce:2016ugb}.
 In this work we want to make a step forward with respect to quark-model calculations and take into account explicitly the contribution from intrinsic gluon degrees of freedom.
 To this aim, we use the language of light-front wave functions (LFWFs), that provide a convenient framework for modelling parton distribution functions~\cite{Diehl:1998kh,Lorce:2011dv,Burkardt:2015qoa}.
 We focus on the twist-three, unpolarized, chiral-odd quark TMD $e^q(x,k_\perp)$~\cite{Efremov:2002qh}, which is constructed as overlap integrals between LFWFs with the minimum (valence) and next-to-minimum (one extra gluon) parton content.
 The LFWFs are modeled in the same spirit of Ref.~\cite{Braun:2011aw}, where the calculation was restricted to the leading-twist PDFs and to the twist-three polarized structure function $g^q_2(x)$.
 In particular, we consider only the Fock states with zero partons' orbital angular momentum, which are expected to be the dominant contribution for unpolarized distribution functions.
-These LFWF components for the $3q$ and $3q+g$ Fock states are related, in the light-cone limit (zero transverse separation), to the nucleon twist-three and twist-four distribution amplitudes (DAs), respectively.
+These LFWF components for the $3q$ and $3q+g$ Fock states are related, in the light-front limit (zero transverse separation), to the nucleon twist-three and twist-four distribution amplitudes (DAs), respectively.
 We then use the lattice and QCD sum rule results for the proton DAs as guideline to parametrize the dependence of the LFWFs on the longitudinal momenta of the partons.
 For the dependence on the partons' transverse momentum $k_\perp$ we adopt a Gaussian form, modified according to the Brodsky-Huang-Lepage prescription~\cite{BHL} to take into account a non-vanishing mass of the partons.
 The mass of the partons along with the other parameters modelling the proton DAs are then fitted to reproduce the results for the quark and gluon unpolarized twist-two PDFs from available phenomenological parametrizations.
 Having specified the LFWFs, we calculate the $e^q(x,k_\perp)$ TMD and $e^q(x)$ PDF, discussing the role of the twist-two and the genuine twist-three contributions, and compare our predictions with available phenomenological information.